Written by Ana Dziengel

 You’re done!
 Make a few of these and explore how 2D patterns translate into 3 dimensional objects!

-On Babble Dabble Do I profile an artist, designer, scientist, or creative that comes to mind with each project we do.
-Doodle Cubes reminded me immediately of Superstudio.
 Superstudio was an Italian architecture firm founded in the 1960s.
 Their work was primarily conceptual, meaning it was never actually built but instead they explored radical architectural ideas on paper.
-Their most famous work is The Continuous Monument, a monolithic grid structure that they proposed would circle the entire world, that’s right, the ENTIRE WORLD, in an attempt to instill unity.
+Their most famous work is The Continuous Monument, a monolithic grid structure that they proposed would circle the entire world.
+That’s right, the ENTIRE WORLD, in an attempt to instill unity.
 Pretty heavy stuff, huh?
-The 1960s was a great moment in architecture; designers like the members of Superstudio explored unique and impossible ideas as a way of both questioning the status quo and proposing solutions to world problems.
-And here’s one more reason I love Superstudio, one of their founding members, Cristiano Toraldo di Francia, was my professor when I spent a year studying in Florence!
+The 1960s was a great time in architecture.
+Designers like the members of Superstudio explored unique and impossible ideas as a way of both questioning the status quo and proposing solutions to world problems.
+And here’s one more reason I love Superstudio.
+One of their founding members, Cristiano Toraldo di Francia, was my professor when I spent a year studying in Florence!

 Our Doodle Cubes reminded me of The Continuous Monument and the idea of taking simple basic forms like the grid and using them to connect and explore form and space.